01 The Body Reacts Before the Mind Can Intervene

 When people perceive a threat to their freedom or autonomy, they experience an emotional response called psychological reactance.
 Jack Brehm, who formulated Reactance Theory in 1966, showed that people don't just rationally evaluate limitations on their freedom.
 Instead, they experience an intensified emotional drive to reassert that freedom.
 And importantly, the more the freedom feels threatened, the stronger the reactance.

-The doctrine of sovereign election and irresistible grace is perceived—entirely accurately—as the ultimate threat to human autonomy.
+The doctrines of grace—sovereign election and irresistible grace—are perceived as the ultimate threat to human autonomy.
 God doesn't just limit your freedom; He constitutes your very will.
 The thing you thought was yours turns out to have always been His.
 Reactance theory predicts what we observe: disproportionate emotional intensity, a kind of psychological recoil, and a motivated search for any possible way to preserve the sense of autonomous choice.
+(The deeper your investment in controlling your own destiny, the more you fear surrendering it.)

 What's fascinating is that this reactance isn't consciously experienced as "I'm upset my freedom is threatened."
 Instead, it masquerades as intellectual objection.
 "The Bible doesn't actually teach that," or "That interpretation is forced," or "That's extreme Calvinism, not true Christianity."
 The objection feels intellectual because that's where the emotional reactance gets channeled—into the reasoning system.